VidithAgarwal/BlogSite/README.md

 # BlogSite
-A simple blog site where with basic CRUP Operation
+A simple blog site with basic CRUD Operation.

+It uses HTML, CSS and Bootstrap for frontend
+AND
+NodeJs, ExpressJs, MongoDB